 Occupational Health and Safety Masters Program Info

 Occupational health and safety personnel examine workplaces and create programs that help prevent employee injury or illness.
-Individuals with a master's degree will be prepared for advanced positions in worksite safety, such as management jobs working for the government or private companies.
+Individuals with master's degrees in occupational health and safety may be prepared for advanced positions in workplace safety.
+They might qualify to fill management roles for the government or private companies.

 A student wishing to pursue a master's degree should have a bachelor's degree from an accredited university.
 While some schools may require the degree to be in a field related to safety management, other schools may accept other areas of study if the applicant has relevant professional work experience.
 Most schools require completion of a certain number of credit hours in science, math and engineering.
 There may also be minimum GPA or GRE score requirements.

 Class topics cover the basics of managing workplace health and safety.
 Students learn how to design, evaluate and implement programs that promote safer work environments.
 They are also taught how to handle emergency situations and, when possible, how to prevent them from occurring.
 Some programs have internship or practicum requirements and may also have a thesis requirement.
 Programs may include some of the following subject matter:

 - Epidemiology and disease theory

 - Hazardous materials

 - Health and safety program design and integration

 - Disease management in international settings

 - Safety laws and litigation